Welcome to the wrap-up blog post of the System Collaboration Blog Book, its last blog post!

 People that interact to solve activities with interdependencies for a particular purpose.

 But this definition won’t help any organisations to become awesome.
 Actually, we will go backwards in time a couple of 100 000 years, since our ancestors know a lot about themselves in groups and communities, as well as about the activities they handled and structures that helped them handle complexity.
-And the science for the last 100 years has explained the reason why our ancestor’s communities, families, tribes, clans, etc, had their size, as well as that activities can be obvious, complicated or complex and many more things.
+And the science for the last 100 years has explained the reason why our ancestor’s communities, families, tribes, clans, etc, had their size, as well as those activities can be obvious, complicated or complex and many more things.
 These babies we cannot throw out with the bathwater, so let us instead dig into them and make a definition of an organisation that take them into account.
 We start with the activity side, the “hard” side, before we dig into the people side, the “soft” side.

 Activities cannot be done randomly; we need to follow certain steps.
 We can complain and say that development according to waterfall is slow, but anyway, certain steps need to be followed, the tests cannot be done before we have written the code, even though we can write the test before the code is written as in TDD/BDD.
 For sure we shall also incorporate test knowledge into the loop making testing easier, but still, test needs to be done as the last step.